 Do Surrogates Get Paid in Australia?

 The number one question that every surrogate is asked is “how much do you get paid?”
-And whilst we expect the question, and can even understand why someone may ask, the question itself can hurt, and undermine the altruism of what we are doing.
+And while we expect the question, and can even understand why someone may ask, the question itself can hurt, and undermine the altruism of what we are doing.
 Surrogates are not paid in Australia, and the suggestion that we are being paid is insulting.
 The follow-up question, from the less aware, is “but if you’re not being paid, why would you do it?”
 The cynicism in the question can be frustrating and upsetting.
-If you are looking for information about how much surrogacy costs in Australia, go here.
+You can read more about how much surrogacy costs in Australia.

 You might be wondering if the surrogate will ask for money.

 Let me be really clear: surrogates are not paid in Australia.

 Oh yeah, I hear you say, “but they’re probably being paid under the table.”
 For a long time I would simply shrug my shoulders if someone said that to me.
 I wasn’t paid, and wondered if I was being naive to think that my surrogate sisters were also not receiving any money.
 But I’ve spent time with over a hundred surrogates and many of them are my friends.
 They’re genuine, courageous and generous women.
 They’re also educated, have their own careers, and their own families, interests and priorities.
 In short: they don’t need to be paid to carry a baby for someone else.